 The Crime Insurance Coverage Program provides blanket coverage for dishonest acts of employees (embezzlement, fraudulent transfer of funds, theft of cash), forgery or alteration, computer fraud, fund transfer fraud, and outside premise robbery.
 The blanket coverage applies to all employees rather than specific positions, reducing the opportunity for coverage gaps where loss is contributed by collusion among more than one employee.

-In the event of a loss or damage to covered property, provide the claims department with the following:
+In the event of a loss or suspected loss, provide the claims department with the following:

-- Description of the property involved (including a description of how, when, and where the loss or damage occurred)
+- Description of the loss or suspected loss (including a description of how, when, and where the loss or damage occurred)

-- Notify the carrier if a law may have been broken
+- Notify the adjuster if a law may have been broken

-- Cooperate with the carrier in the investigation and settlement of the claim
+- Cooperate in the investigation and settlement of the claim

 All supplemental claim information and general claim correspondence must be sent to: